 There’s barbecue sauce and then there’s barbecue sauce, which is to say you need more than one!
 And this one, right here, Pride of Deer Camp Barbecue Sauce is one of our faves.
 It’s vinegary, it’s peppery, it’s potent.
 It’s Pride of Deer Camp Barbecue Sauce.

-This might be the kitchen sink of rubs, a bit of almost everything.
-It’s a complex, pungent and mildly spicy flavor; perfect to cut through the buttery richness of pork.
+My Essential Rub for Pork Ribs or Shoulder might be the kitchen sink of rubs; there’s a bit of almost everything in here!
+This is not just your basic rub for pork ribs or shoulder.
+It has a complex, pungent and mildly spicy flavor and it’s perfect to cut through the buttery richness of your pork shoulder or ribs, no matter how they’re made.

 When I told my lil’ Sis about how good these Bomb Oven Roasted Burgers are, she asked, “What magic is this?”
 I was skeptical at first, too, when my son-in-law made them for us.
 I’m looking over his shoulder, right.
 “You’re baking burgers?
 You mean broiling?”
 “No. Baking.”
 “Hmmm.”